-But isn't it true that many false beliefs do not cause much harm?
-Isn't it better, as Blaise Pascal speculated, to believe in a god than to find yourself being punished for not believing?
-Isn't it better to believe that all snakes are poisonous, than to be bitten by one that actually is?
+But is it not true that many false beliefs do not cause much harm?
+Is it not better, as Blaise Pascal speculated, to believe in a god than to find yourself being punished for not believing?
+Is it not better to believe that all snakes are poisonous, than to be bitten by one that actually is?

 Maybe, possibly, and yes.

-Besides, shouldn't people have the right to ruin their own lives?
+Besides, should people not have the right to ruin their own lives?